Mikulus6/Cultures-map-editor/readme.md

-After downloading necessary files from [*releases section*](https://github.com/Mikulus6/Cultures-map-editor/releases) make sure to put them in game's main directory, so that the downloaded executable file `Editor.exe` and game's executable file `Cultures.exe` file are in the same location.
+After downloading necessary files from [*releases section*](https://github.com/Mikulus6/Cultures-map-editor/releases) make sure to put them in game's main directory, so that the downloaded executable file `Editor.exe` and game's executable file `Cultures.exe` are in the same location.
 Alternatively you can copy `data_l` folder from game files and paste it to directory of newly downloaded application.
 It is also possible to launch the editor in different directory, where game is absent.
 In case of such scenario you will be asked to specify manually where game is located.

 Optionally, if you want to speed up the program startup you can extract `data_l\data_v.lib` library to game's main directory.
 This way, during the